gkikola/nonny/README.md

 Development Status
 ------------------

-Nonny is playable but not yet ready for an initial release.
-Most of the basic functionality for playing, editing, and analyzing puzzles has been implemented.
-However, there are still some minor additions that need to be made and some general polishing that needs to be done.
+Nonny should be ready for its initial, preliminary release within the next several days, probably on or before June 12th, 2017.
+Windows binaries will be provided then.

+In the mean time, it is perfectly possible to build the game and play it in its current state.
+Nonny is quite functional, but is just missing some last-minute touches and it may be a little rough around the edges.

 Installation
 ------------

-Windows binaries will eventually be provided.
-For now the only way to install Nonny is to build the game yourself.

-To build Nonny, you'll need [CMake](https://cmake.org/) 3.1 or later, [SDL2](https://www.libsdl.org/), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), and
+Windows binaries will be provided soon.
+To build Nonny yourself, you'll need [CMake](https://cmake.org/) 3.1 or later, [SDL2](https://www.libsdl.org/), [SDL2_image](https://www.libsdl.org/projects/SDL_image/), and [SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/).
-[SDL2_ttf](https://www.libsdl.org/projects/SDL_ttf/).